 Students need to be aware of the correct evacuation procedures in the event of an emergency.
-Fire drills and or Lockdown procedures are held each term to reinforce this.
+Fire drills are held each six months to reinforce this.
 Copies of the evacuation procedure are placed in every classroom.
 On Code Red days (extreme fire danger) the college will close in accordance with government guidelines.
 Parents will be informed of the closures prior to these days.